Our intel will help you make the most of your time on the Great Barrier Reef. Photo: Tourism Whitsundays

 Don’t bother

 Cairns is widely considered the gateway to the Great Barrier Reef.
-This tropical north Queensland town is a commercial hub and is particularly popular with backpackers due to the range of inexpensive accommodations, eateries, bars, and clubs.
-Cairns has a constructed lagoon but no beach; head a little farther north to Palm Cove or Port Douglas to enjoy palm-fringed beaches, some of the region’s best restaurants, and a more relaxed atmosphere.
+This tropical north Queensland town is a commercial hub that is particularly popular with backpackers due to the range of inexpensive accommodations, eateries, bars, and clubs.
+Cairns has a constructed lagoon but has no beach; head a little farther north to Palm Cove or Port Douglas to enjoy palm-fringed beaches, some of the region’s best restaurants, and a more relaxed atmosphere.

 Best beach